javierosorio/OCVED_2.0/README.md

 For comments and suggestions, please contact:

-Dr. Javier Osorio
-School of Government and Public Policy
+Dr. Javier Osorio, School of Government and Public Policy, University of Arizona.
-University of Arizona

 Email: josorio1 at arizona dot edu

 <br>